Skip to Content

 What is Mexican Picadillo?

-• Spices: Enhance the flavor of picadillo con papas with salt, cayenne, cumin, paprika, Mexican oregano, black pepper, and bay leaves.
+• Spices: Season the easy picadillo con papas recipe using ground cumin, kosher salt, coarse black pepper, cayenne pepper, paprika, Mexican oregano, and bay leaves.

 How to Make Picadillo Con Papas